The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-The Berlin Blockade began on June 24, 1948.
-This was when the Soviet Union started to restrict traffic between West and East Germany.
+The Berlin Blockade began on June 24, 1948, when the Soviet Union started to restrict traffic between West and East Germany.

 They did this by blocking all road, rail, and canal links into West Berlin.